CodeSanket6/XapNotes/README.md

-# Awesome Note App
+# XapNotes Note App

 ---

 ## Overview

-Welcome to the **Awesome Note App**!
+Welcome to the **XapNotes Note App**!
 This is a **simple, intuitive, and efficient note-taking application** designed to help you capture, organize, and manage your thoughts, ideas, and important information with ease.
 Built with a focus on a **clean user experience**, it allows you to create, view, edit, and delete notes directly in your web browser.

 ---